arched-dev/flask-scheema/docs/source/configuration.rst

           :bdg-secondary:`Optional` :bdg-dark-line:`Model Method`

-        - When a function is assigned to this value, the API will call the function prior to the model being queried.
+        - When assigned, the API will call the function prior to the model being queried.
           This is useful for adding custom logic to the API, such as adding additional query parameters/modifying the query or logging request to the database.

             View an example function & its signature `here <callbacks.html#setup-function-signature>`_.
+    *
+        - .. data:: POST_DUMP_CALLBACK

+          :bdg:`default:` ``None``

+          :bdg:`type` ``callable``

+          :bdg-secondary:`Optional` :bdg-dark-line:`Model Method`

+        - When assigned, the API will call the function after the model has been dumped to a dictionary by Marshmallow.
+          Its possible to add extra validation here or modify the response data.

+          View an example function & its signature `here <callbacks.html#post-dump-function-signature>`_.

     *
         - .. data:: RETURN_CALLBACK